OpcodePete/vim/vim IDE setup.md

 # Setup vim as an IDE

-This is a step by step installation guide to add plug-ins and learn their features (or TL;DR simply download and use the `.vimrc` config).
+This is a step by step installation guide to add plug-ins and learn their features. (tl;dr just download and use `.vimrc)

 <br />